Wirecloud/flotr2-graph-widget/doc/index.md

         }
     }

-Horizontal Bars with legend and custom colors:
+Horizontal Bars Graph (with legend and custom colors):

     :::json
     {